Distance Is All You Need: Radial Dispersion for Uncertainty Estimation in Large Language Models: Introduction

 To tackle these problems, we propose \textbf{Radial Dispersion Score (RDS)}, a simple, training-free, and model-agnostic uncertainty metric with a clean geometric interpretation.
 RDS avoids semantic clustering, does not access hidden states, and requires no calibration or model internals.
 Given $N$ sampled generations embedded on the unit hypersphere using an external encoder, RDS is defined as the total $\ell_1$ radial dispersion from the empirical centroid (the mean embedding).
 Intuitively, it directly quantifies the aggregate angular spread of output generations: the larger the sum of distances from the centroid, the greater the overall semantic dispersion.
 Theoretically, RDS lower-bounds the trace of the embedding covariance matrix and thus preserves a monotonic connection to the differential entropy of the (unknown) continuous output distribution.
 Unlike EigenScore, it remains highly discriminative in high-entropy, opposing-cluster regimes.

 We further introduce a probability-weighted variant, RDS$_w$, which incorporates LLM token-level probabilities when available, thereby emphasizing the actual structure of the model's predictive distribution.
 This weighting preserves meaningful directional distinctions and shifts the centroid toward high-probability generations, yielding a more faithful estimate of the representative embedding.
 Geometrically, RDS$_w$ is exactly the 1-Wasserstein distance between the empirical distribution of generations and its barycenter, providing a geometric foundation for its stability and sensitivity.
 RDS applies uniformly to both black-box and open-weight models, while RDS$_w$ is available for models exposing token-level probabilities.
-We also highlight that RDS naturally supports per-sample uncertainty scoring, which is crucial for applications such as best-of-$N$ selection and confidence-based filtering.
-Unlike aggregated metrics such as semantic entropy, which are defined at the set level and require additional heuristics to assign scores to individual samples, RDS admits a natural per-sample uncertainty score based on each sample's radial deviation from the centroid.
-In summary, our contributions are threefold: \begin{itemize} \item We introduce RDS and RDS$_w$, a family of simple, parameter-free, model-agnostic uncertainty estimators grounded in radial dispersion geometry, supported by formal theoretical analyses. \item We show that RDS naturally yields strong, lightweight per-sample uncertainty estimates suitable for practical use. \item Across four free-form QA datasets, four diverse LLMs, and both hallucination detection and best-of-$N$ evaluations, our metrics deliver state-of-the-art performance and demonstrate strong robustness and scalability. \end{itemize}
+In summary, our contributions are twofold: \begin{itemize} \item We introduce RDS and RDS$_w$, a family of simple, parameter-free, model-agnostic uncertainty estimators grounded in radial dispersion geometry, supported by formal theoretical analyses. \item Across four free-form QA datasets, four diverse LLMs, our metrics deliver state-of-the-art performance and demonstrate strong robustness and scalability. \end{itemize}